hungovercoders-blog/datagriff/docs/_posts/2023-09-09-dotnet-api-container-gitpod/2023-09-09-dotnet-api-container-gitpod.md

 ## What Next??

-I'll likely be following up with more blogs but I also recommend just going through some [quickstarts](https://www.gitpod.io/docs/introduction/getting-started/quickstart) and blink jaw-slacked at your screen as you realise the magnitude of the effort being reduced in your development efforts from this day forwards.
+I'll likely be following up with more blogs but I also recommend just going through some [quickstarts](https://www.gitpod.io/docs/introduction/getting-started/quickstart) to fully appreicate the simplicity and magnitude of the effort being reduced in your development efforts from this day forwards.

 My plans now are: